Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Encoder-Only Predictive Coding: Cross-Circuit Latent Dynamics and Learning

 where the first term (right-hand side of the equality) constitutes the controllable weight decay that emerges from the synaptic prior introduced in Equation \ref{eqn:gpc_vfe}; this recovers the Gaussian prior over synapses in \cite{rao1999predictive}).

 Note that, in this work, we further modified the above GPC model—which we named the ``GPC-\emph{fov}'' (field-of-view GPC) model—to (iteratively) process glimpses as in MPC.
-In order to do so, we changed the input that the GPC model predicts to be $\mathbf{z}^0 = \mathbf{g}(k)$ and converted the GPC model's bottom matrix $\mathbf{W}^1$ (or matrices $\mathbf{W}^1, \mathbf{W}^2,...$ up to but not including $\mathbf{W}^L$) closest to the input, to a block matrix with a number of blocks set equal to the number of foveal/parafoveal/peripheral streams.
+In order to do so, we changed the input that the GPC model predicts to be $\mathbf{z}^0 = \mathbf{g}(k)$ and converted the GPC model's synaptic matrices $\{\mathbf{W}^1, \mathbf{W}^2,..., \mathbf{W}^L\}$ to be block matrices; the bottom matrix $\mathbf{W}^1$ contained a number of blocks set equal to $V$ (number of streams) whereas upper-level matrices would contain fewer, wider blocks (e.g., $\mathbf{W}^2$ contains $V-1$ overlapping blocks, $\mathbf{W}^3$ contains $V-2$ blocks, and so on).
 This means that, after every synaptic update (Equation \ref{eqn:gpc_update}), we would constrain this block structure through application of a binary mask.
-This variation of GPC, the ``GPC-\emph{fov}'' model, is similar to the full patch-level model of \cite{rao1999predictive} but, in this work, is a new variant that learns to generate dynamically-extracted patches of different resolutions.
-In Figure \ref{fig:pc_circuit_types}, we depict the structure of various kinds of predictive coding models we study in this work, including the classical GPC as well as the GPC-\emph{fov} and MPC (both shown, for simplicity, just processing two streams of the input).
+This stream-based form of GPC, the GPC ``field-of-view'' (``GPC-\emph{fov}'') model, is our generalization of the full patch-level model of \cite{rao1999predictive} to learning how to generate dynamically-extracted patches of different resolutions; the GPC-\emph{fov} will use the same saccade planning scheme described earlier as well as use the same glimpse path integration scheme (described next).
+In Figure \ref{fig:pc_circuit_types}, we depict and visually compare the structure of the GPC-\emph{fov} and MPC studied in this work (both shown, for simplicity, processing two streams of the input).